Events & Resources

 U.S. Bancorp dives back into crypto after SEC rollback

-The news: U.S. Bancorp restarted its digital asset custody services for institutional clients after the Securities and Exchange Commission (SEC) rolled back a rule that required financial institutions (FIs) to hold capital for crypto-related activities, per Bloomberg.
+The news: U.S. Bancorp has restarted its digital asset custody services for institutional clients after the Securities and Exchange Commission (SEC) rolled back a rule requiring financial institutions (FIs) to hold capital for cryptocurrency-related activities, per Bloomberg.
 It’s initially focusing on Bitcoin for investment funds and ETF providers.

-For a major FI like U.S. Bancorp to dive back in shows there's a real business imperative here, driven by institutional demand.
-While crypto-native firms like Coinbase have dominated the custody space, the entry of these banking giants will create new competition in this market.
+A major FI like U.S. Bancorp diving back in shows there's a real business imperative too, driven by institutional demand.
+While crypto-native firms like Coinbase have dominated the custody space, the entry of banking giants will heighten competition in the market.

 You've read 0 of 2 free articles this month.